BoluZeus/TechCorner-Mobile-Sales/README.md

 2. Handled missing values – Removed or imputed missing data in customer details and sales records.
 3. Corrected inconsistencies – Standardized categorical variables (e.g., location names, gender labels).
 4. Converted data types – Ensured numerical columns (e.g., prices, ages) were in the correct format.
+5. Created new features – Extracted month from date.

 These steps ensured the dataset was clean, structured and ready for analysis.